hruboson/mangaself/README.md

 Author: Ondřej Hruboš (o1\_hrubos *at* utb.cz)

 # About
-Simple comics/manga reading app for local files.
+Simple comics/manga LIBRARY app.
+Create your own manga/comics library in your android device.
 Use your own folders or zip archives as source.

+You can either index the manga yourself or use mangadex api to get basic metadata.
+Library metadata are stored in local MongoDB.
 It gets additional metadata from https://api.mangadex.org/docs/swagger.html (!DONT FORGET TO CREDIT MANGADEX IN INFO)